christinegp/docs/howto/Manage Challenges.md

 ## <a name="response"></a>How to Manage Challenge Responses
-* Use this page to manage member submissions in repsonse to a challenge by either approving or rejecting submissions
+* Use this page to manage member submissions in response to a challenge by either approving or rejecting submissions
-* Click on the **Challenge Responses** tab located at the top panel of the page.
+* Click on the **Challenge Responses** tab located at the left panel of the page.
 This will navigate you to the Challenge Responses page
 * Click on the desired challenge response and click either approve or reject to execute that command on the response